Donate

 KeePreferUserConfiguration flag is True, use the item from

-the local configuration file, otherwise use the one of the global one.
+the local configuration file, otherwise use the item from the global one.

 Saving: